learn-with-devops/devops/k8s/readme.md

  	- Kubernetes supports 5000 worker nodes to attach to master.

 	- pods : Ex..I VMWare terminology a POD is a VM..and A POD can contain one or more containers.
+With the help of POD we can deploy multiple dependent containers together as a single unit.

 Other Terminologies: